near/docs/docs/validator/staking.md

   near validators next | grep seat
   ```

-## Automatically re-staking
+## Automatic re-staking

 NEAR Protocol automatically re-stakes rewards, unless they are unstaked.
-Issue the command `near stake` again, with a lower value, and your funds will be unlocked within three epochs (~9 hours on BetaNet, ~36 hours on TestNet).
+Issue the command `near stake` with a lower value, and your funds will be unlocked within three epochs (~9 hours on BetaNet, ~36 hours on TestNet).